Policy Statement

 - An academic appointee with a full-time administrative appointment is not eligible to serve.

-C. Procedures
+C. Grievance Procedures

-- If grievances are first brought to the Committee and if the Committee fails to comply with the time limit set forth in Section I.C, then the grievant will have the right to take the matter directly to the Board.
+- If grievances are first brought to the Faculty Mediation Committee and if the Committee fails to comply with the time limit set forth in Section I.C, then the grievant will have the right to take the matter directly to the Board.

-- Complaints requesting a Board review shall be submitted in writing to the Board Coordinator and specify the action(s) to be reviewed, the reasons for requesting the review, the university official(s) grieved against, and a proposed remedy.
+- If the grievance is not resolved informally, an academic appointee may initiate the review process by submitting the grievance to the Director of Faculty Council Offices.The submission shall specify the action(s) to be reviewed, the reasons for requesting the review, the university official(s) grieved against, and a proposed remedy.

 - In a school that has, or provides for, a salary review committee a grievance regarding salary should be brought first to that committee.
 A decision unfavorable to the grievant then may be brought to the Board.
 To qualify as a salary review committee for purposes of the above procedures, the committee should: